 The current cap installations were completed in the Fall of 2020, and additional details are included in the report titled Immediate Response Action Plan Status Report 8 dated October 2020 which is available for direct download from the MassDEP Searchable Sites Database using RTN 4-26347.
-As indicated on Table 1, the installation of the two caps have resulted in a significant decrease in the concentration of PFAS in the shallow groundwater.
-The percent decrease for the six regulated compounds ranges from approximately 80 to 99 percent and total PFAS decreases have ranged from 79 percent to 96 percent over the last two years.
-The effectiveness of the two soil caps will continue to be evaluated with the collection of groundwater samples every six months.
-The results of this testing will be included in future IRA Status Reports submitted to the MassDEP.
+As indicated on Table 1, the installation of the two caps have resulted in a significant decrease (59 to 71 percent) in the concentration of the six regulated PFAS analytes and total PFAS (69 to 84 percent) beneath the capped areas.
+These results indicate that the caps are working to reduce the leaching of PFAS from the soil in these areas into the underlying groundwater.
+A depiction of the concentration of total PFAS, the Sum of Six PFAS, 6:2 FTS and depth to groundwater over time for select wells located in the Deployment Area and ARFF/SRE Building Area (the "time plots") are included in Appendix A. As indicated on the time plots, increase and decrease in the concentration of PFAS in the cap areas correlates with groundwater fluctuation.
+It is expected that over several years of groundwater fluctuations, the concentration of PFAS will follow a decreasing concentration pattern.

-As indicated above, the Airport may extend the Deployment Area cap (Figure 3) within the wooded portion of the Disposal Site boundary during future development of this area with aircraft hangers.
+As set forth above, the Airport may extend the Deployment Area cap (Figure 3) within the wooded portion of the Disposal Site boundary during future development of this area with aircraft hangers.
 The Airport may also cap and/or consolidate soils (i.e., place under a cap in the Deployment Area) from the area adjacent to the ARFF/SRE Building area (Figure 3).
 Future capping may include geomembrane liner, asphalt, concrete, and/or building foundations.

 Institutional controls in the form of an AUL will be implemented in the future to assure maintenance and prevent damage to the cap areas.
 The cost for engineering design and construction of the existing 94,100 square foot cap area was approximately \$525,000.
 This cost does not include investigation, on-going environmental monitoring, and regulatory reporting.
-It is assumed that future capping and soil grading/consolidation in the Deployment Area and/or

-ARFF/SRE Building Area will be a moderate additional cost when incorporated into a future development project such as hanger construction in the Deployment Area.
+It is assumed that future capping and soil grading/consolidation in the Deployment Area and/or ARFF/SRE Building Area will be a moderate additional cost when incorporated into a future development project such as hanger construction in the Deployment Area.